A Sequence-to-Sequence Approach to Dialogue State Tracking: Introduction

-Specifically, Seq2Seq-DU comprises a BERT-based encoder to encode the utterances in the dialogue, a BERT based encoder to encode the schema descriptions, an attender to calculate attentions between the utterance embeddings and schema embeddings, and a decoder to generate pointers of items representing intents, slots, and slot values of state.
+Seq2Seq-DU comprises a BERT-based encoder to encode the utterances in the dialogue, a BERT based encoder to encode the schema descriptions, an attender to calculate attentions between the utterance embeddings and schema embeddings, and a decoder to generate pointers of items representing the intents and slots-value pairs of state.

 Seq2Seq-DU has the following advantages.
-(1) Simplicity: It employs BERT~\cite{devlin2018bert} to learn and utilize better representations of not only the current utterance but also the previous utterances in the dialogue.
+(1) Global: it relies on the sequence to sequence framework to simultaneously model the intents, slots, and slot-values.
+(2) Representable: It employs BERT~\cite{devlin2018bert} to learn and utilize better representations of not only the current utterance but also the previous utterances in the dialogue.
 If schema descriptions are available, it also employs BERT for the learning and utilization of their representations.
-With the hierarchical representation of BERT, it only needs a flat structure for the decoding (inference of state) in each turn.
-(2) Scalability: It uses the pointer generation mechanism, as in the Pointer Network~\cite{vinyals2015pointer}, to create representations of intents, slots, and slot-values, no matter whether the slots are categorical or non-categorical, and whether the schemas are unseen or not.
+(3) Scalable: It uses the pointer generation mechanism, as in the Pointer Network~\cite{vinyals2015pointer}, to create representations of intents, slots, and slot-values, no matter whether the slots are categorical or non-categorical, and whether the schemas are unseen or not.

-Experimental results on benchmark datasets show that Seq2Seq-DU performs much better than the baselines on SGD and MultiWOZ2.2, in multi-turn dialogue with schema descriptions, is superior to BERT-DST on WOZ2.0, DSTC2, and M2M, in multi-turn dialogue without schema descriptions, and works equally well as Joint BERT on ATIS and SNIPS in single turn dialogue (in fact, it degenerates to Joint BERT).
+Experimental results on benchmark datasets show that Seq2Seq-DU\footnote{The code is available at \url{https://github.com/sweetalyssum/Seq2Seq-DU}.} performs much better than the baselines on SGD, MultiWOZ2.2, and MultiWOZ2.1 in multi-turn dialogue with schema descriptions, is superior to BERT-DST on WOZ2.0, DSTC2, and M2M, in multi-turn dialogue without schema descriptions, and works equally well as Joint BERT on ATIS and SNIPS in single turn dialogue (in fact, it degenerates to Joint BERT).

-We therefore conclude that Seq2Seq-DU is a simple, scalable, and effective model for DST as well as NLU.